The Department of Black and Latino Studies

 Blog: "El Yuma"

-Ted Henken's newest scholarly work, Small Enterprise and Public Policy in Revolutionary Cuba, co-authored with the eminent Canadian economist Archibald R.M.
+Ted Henken's newest scholarly work, Entrepreneurial Cuba: The Changing Policy Landscape, co-authored with the eminent Canadian economist Archibald R.M.
 Ritter, will be published in September 2014 by FirstForumPress, an imprint of Lynne Rienner Publishers.
+For a limited time, you can download this special order form to pre-order our book and get it for over 50% off the list price!

 Called "a provocative, compelling, and essential read" by one early reviewer, the book looks at how Cuba has dramatically reformed its policies toward small private enterprise during the presidency of Raúl Castro (2006-present).
 Weaving in rich ethnographic research and extensive interviews done on the island over the past 12 years with a variety of entrepreneurs (especially private paladar, bed & breakfast, and taxi operators), the book evaluates how and to what extent Raúl's reforms differ from the much more rigid past policies of his "big brother" Fidel.